 There are several FDA-approved medications that insurance plans cover.
-These include Buprenorphine, Naltrexone and Methadone.
+These include Buprenorphine, Naltrexone, and Methadone.
 As part of an aftercare treatment plan, individuals may receive these prescriptions based on their recovery needs.

 Frequently Asked Questions

-Any person suffering from an addiction should use every aspect of their drug rehab insurance coverage for recovery.
+People suffering from an addiction should use every aspect of their drug rehab insurance coverage for recovery.
 Getting the care they need is critical to living a healthy and sober life.
 Nevertheless, many may have questions related to specific programs and coverage.

 How are Insurance Providers Billed for Substance Abuse Treatment?

 A conversation with the insurance plan administrator before enrolling in a treatment program can help to alleviate concerns.
-This way, the person and their family can focus solely on healing knowing that the insurance company will be billed accordingly.
+This way, the person and their family can focus solely on healing, knowing that the insurance company will be billed accordingly.

 Addiction treatment facility staff can also help since they have experience dealing with insurance providers.